 top of page

-The late Sir Michael Bonallack, OBE, former Secretary and Captain of The Royal and Ancient Golf Club of St Andrews wrote about 'The Golfers':
+The late Sir Michael Bonallack, OBE, former Secretary and Past Captain of The Royal and Ancient Golf Club of St Andrews wrote in the Foreword to 'The Golfers':

 ‘I have looked at the painting countless times, Occasionally I identify the characters against the key that goes with the painting and pick out someone in particular.
 From now on, I will look at the painting with renewed interest, as a commentary on the people and events which were changing the old face of golf and starting to introduce it to a wider participation.